akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She curtsied—quick, awkward, her legs stiff from the day's walk.
 He put out a hand as if to stop her, then pulled it back.

 “No. Not here.
 You don’t need to,” he said.

+She straightened, flustered.
+Her hand went to her face uncertainly.

+*You’re the king’s son?*

+She looked at her fingers smudged with grey, then at him.

+*I have charcoal on my nose.*

+She tucked her hand down, cheeks burning.
+She had rubbed it on that morning, to look like a charcoal‑burner while travelling to the hall.

-He indicated the laneway with his hand.
+He simply indicated the laneway with his hand.
 “Shall we walk?”

-She nodded, taking a few stiff steps.
+She nodded, looking away, taking a few stiff steps.
 He fell in beside her, leading his horse.
 The animal’s hooves made soft sounds on the packed earth.

 He looked back toward the place where the cart had disappeared.
 “You rode with the cartier?”